nick1627/weatherAPI/README.md

 # weatherAPI
-API for home weather station project
+Web API for home weather station project, using InfluxDb for storage of the timestamped data series.